-The admission requirements for the University of Connecticut, including GRE requirements, are given at the following site: https://grad.uconn.edu/admissions/admission-requirements
+The graduate admission requirements for the University of Connecticut are given at the following site: https://grad.uconn.edu/admissions/admission-requirements

-Applications received at other times during the year are held for the next annual review.
-Students seeking admission without need of departmental funding can request the application be reviewed for admission outside the normal cycle.
+After January 31: Applications received after January 31 will be reviewed but may be less prioritized for departmental funding.
+Students seeking admission without the need of financial assistance departmental funding can request the application be reviewed outside the normal cycle.

 Link to the graduate school application page: https://grad.uconn.edu/admissions/apply-to-uconn